johannesjo/ng-fab-form/README.md

 ## special validations (e.g. ng-pattern)

-For specific cases you might want to have another text for a specifc context.
+Sometimes you might want to have another text for a specifc context.
+Special validation-messages like this are easily added like this:
 ```html
 <input type="text"
        mg-model="my-model"